WylieKuhn/Walkabout-Companion/README.md

 # Walkabout Mini-Golf Companion App

 Welcome to the Walkabout Mini-Golf companion app.
-I build this because I love the game and wanted to track my own progress over time, and I am offering it up to other players whow would love to do the same.
+I built this because I love the game and wanted to track my own progress over time, and I am offering it up to other players whow would love to do the same.

 The app is currently not ready to use as I have several more features I need to add and cleanups I need to do.